mnskv/JS_Basics/README.md

 4. You shall also fix any eslint errors if present in code.
 To run eslint check locally, you can execute `npm run eslint`
 5. Once you have fixed all test cases and eslint errors, you need to submit your solution for an automated review as described below.

-## Submitting your solution for preliminary automated review

-1. Open [https://hobbes.stackroute.in/#/](https://hobbes.stackroute.in/#/) and login into the platform
-2. Under `Assignment repository` select `javascript-basics-assignment`, and branch master
-3. Under `Your solution repository` select your own repository and branch
-4. Press Submit
-5. Press click here for the feedback
-6. Evaluation will take around 2 mins to complete after which you need to refresh your browser and get the updated status
-7. Watch out for your total score and detailed status on each test and eslint errors in the coloured blocks on the screen
-8. Fix failing test cases as well as eslint errors and re-submit your solution until you get 100%